-Silicon photonics have emerged as a promising solution to meet the growing demand for high-bandwidth, low-latency, and energy-efficient communication in manycore processors.
+Silicon photonics have emerged as a promising solution to meet the growing demand for high-bandwidth. low-latency, and energy-efficient communication in manycore processors.
 Silicon waveguides can be manufactured alongside CMOS logic on the same die by adding a few new steps in the manufacturing process [5], and they are more efficient for long-distance on-chip communication than electrical signaling [18].
-However, the high optical loss of typical silicon waveguides, optical couplers, and on-ring resonators dramatically increase the laser power consumption.
-While some optical interconnect topologies better balance power and performance [6,18,16] most of these costs are hard to avoid, and the laser power remains a considerable fraction of the total power budget.
-These costs together with the low efficiency of WDM-compatible lasers (in the range of 5-10% [27]), result in wall-plug laser power that is 10-20x higher than the required laser output power.
+However, the high optical loss of typical silicon waveguides, optical couplers, and on-ring resonators, together with the low efficiency (in the range of 5-10% [27]) of WDM-compatible lasers, dramatically increase the laser power consumption.
+Thus, the wall-plug laser power requirement is 10-20x higher than the required laser output power.
+Sharing the optical bus is commonly employed to keep the hardware overhead manageable, but it requires additional components which accumulate optical loss.
+While some optical interconnect topologies strike a better balance of power and performance [6,18,16], most of these costs are hard to avoid, and the laser power remains a considerable fraction of the total power budget.

 The majority of this power is typically wasted when activity is low because photonic interconnects are always on.
-By comparison, electrical interconnects stay idle until a packet traverses them.
-It is common for the interconnect to stay idle often for long periods of time, both in scientific computing (compute-intensive execution phases underutilize the interconnect), and in server computing (Google-scale datacenters have a typical utilization of 30% [1]).
+By comparison, electrical interconnects stay idle consuming only leakage power, until a packet traverses them.
+Idle times are quite common, as the interconnect stays idle often for long periods of time, both in scientific computing (compute-intensive execution phases underutilize the interconnect), and in server computing (servers in Google-scale datacenters have a typical utilization of less than 30% [1]).